 – identifying key control words in questions like assess and evaluate and constructing answers

-– recommendations on sources of business pre-reading and web-viewing
+– recommendations on sources of business pre-reading and web-viewing including using short clip videos from famous and upcoming business people and entrepreneurs

 I also have run short courses where I take a student’s practice full paper answer and mark it according to the examiner’s mark scheme and assessment objectives and prepare recommendations for improvement, including a risk assessment for impact and likelihood of under-performance for the particular student and what mitigating actions to take.